mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 ---
-title: "The Awakening of Faith – Talk 3"
+title: "The Awakening of Faith – Talk 3: One Mind and Its Two Aspects"
 ---
 ## April 6, 1984 Dharma Talk by Dainin Katagiri Roshi